Caffe1neAdd1ct/zvps-blog/_posts/2014-10-15-poodle-sslv3-bleed-bug.markdown

 #### Chrome ####

  - Windows

  Be aware this will only protect you if chrome is opened from the modified shortcut!

+Right click your chrome icon on your desktop
+Click Properties
+Add `--ssl-version-min=tls1` to the end of the Target text box (outside the quotes)
+Click Apply then Ok

 ![Disable SSLv3 Chrome](/img/chrome-ssl3-disable.png)